 Mission 21's partner organisations work with people regardless of their origins, ethnicities and religions.
 Interfaith dialogue is a crucial factor in promoting peace.
 Peace work activities include numerous opportunities for encounters between individuals from different religious communities.

-Education for children and young people
+Education for young adults and women

 Healthcare is another area where the church is at work: Nigeria has the continent's largest number of people living with HIV.
 Our partner church is working to reduce the number of new infections and to improve living conditions for people with HIV.